Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: Discussion

-{ {\bf Discussion ---}} Our main proposal is that 2DCSC have a rather strong tendency to form inhomogeneous states.
-Notice that a large scale inhomogeneity, while leaving clear signatures in the SC state and in the SC-M-T may well be compatible with high electron mobilities.
-This is because when crossing the large puddles at (slightly) different density, the electrons are not backscattered (which would strongly degrade currents), but are rather weakly `refracted' giving rise to a dominantly forward scattering, which is not detrimental for transport.
-The inhomogeneous state may result from rather generic attractive interactions induced by the interplay between the confined 2DEG and the countercharges coming from the gate, from chemical doping, or oxygen vacancies, as recently proposed for the oxide heterostructures \cite{Bovenzi-2015,Scopigno-2016}.
-The inversion-asymmetric electric field confining the 2DEG may also induces a strong Rashba spin-orbit coupling, which depends on the local electron density and may provide an additional source of effective electronic attraction \cite{Caprara-2012,Bucheli-2014}.
-These effective attractions can produce an EPS in the 2DEG as it is also supported by experimental evidences of a negative electronic compressibility in graphene-MoS$_2$ heterostructures \cite{tutuc-2014}, in WS$_2$ \cite{King-2015}, in SrTiO$_3$ surface \cite{Claessen-2016}, and in LaAlO$_3$/SrTiO$_3$ interfaces \cite{Luli-2011}.
-Of course specific features are present in each system that render the EPS specific.
+On a general basis we observe that an inhomogeneous state may result from rather generic attractive interactions induced by the interplay between the confined 2D electron gas and the countercharges coming from the gate, from chemical doping, or oxygen vacancies, as recently proposed for the oxide heterostructures.\cite{Bovenzi-2015,Scopigno-2016} The inversion-asymmetric electric field confining the 2D electron gas may also induce a strong Rashba spin-orbit coupling, which depends on the local electron density and may provide an additional source of effective electronic attraction.\cite{Caprara-2012,Bucheli-2014} These effective attractions can produce an electronic phase separation in the 2D electron gas as it is also supported by experimental evidences of a negative electronic compressibility in graphene-MoS$_2$ heterostructures,\cite{tutuc-2014} in WS$_2$,\cite{King-2015} in SrTiO$_3$ surface,\cite{Claessen-2016} and in LaAlO$_3$/SrTiO$_3$ interfaces.\cite{Luli-2011} Of course, specific features are present in each system that render the electronic phase separation specific.
 For instance, the size of the inhomogeneous regions depends on the frustrating effects of electron-electron and countercharge-countercharge Coulomb repulsions, which in turn depend on their mobility and on the screening in the various parts of the system.
-In the present case, we have considered a model where the charges of ILG favor an extended EPS thanks to their high mobility (above their freezing temperature) that allows a large scale segregation of electrons and ions while keeping an overall quasi neutrality.
-Of course, when electrons are introduced by chemical doping the countercharges are much less mobile and a more evenly distribution of inhomogeneity (if any) is expected.
-This is why in this case the SC-M-T is generically narrower and no tail is present in the $R(T)$ curves [see, e.g., Fig. 4(c,e) in Ref. \onlinecite{Bhoi-2017}].
-Notice, however, that at low doping [Fig. 4(a) in Ref. \onlinecite{Bhoi-2017}] relative fluctuations in the distribution of the dopants become more important and again a broad transition is found.
-The situation may be even more intricate when competing phases like CDWs are present, as in the case of the domain wall formation recently discovered by scanning tunneling experiments \cite{Madhavan-2017} in Cu-intercalated 1T-TiSe$_2$.
+In the present case, we have considered a model where the charges of ionic liquid gating favor an extended electronic phase separation thanks to their high mobility (above their freezing temperature) that allows a large scale segregation of electrons and ions while keeping an overall quasi neutrality.
+We notice that our proposed mechanism may cooperate with electron inhomogeneity induced by the frozen ionic liquid locally detaching from the sample surface.\cite{Morpurgo-2015} Of course, when electrons are introduced by chemical doping the countercharges are much less mobile and a more evenly distribution of inhomogeneity (if any) is expected.
+This is why in this case the metal-to-superconductor transition is generically narrower and no tail is present in the $R(T)$ curves [see, e.g., Fig.\,\ref{EPS}(c,e) in Ref.\,\onlinecite{Bhoi-2017}].
+Notice, however, that at low doping [Fig.\,\ref{EPS}(a) in Ref.\,\onlinecite{Bhoi-2017}] relative fluctuations in the distribution of the dopants become more important and again a broad transition is found.
+The situation may be even more intricate when competing phases like CDWs are present, as in the case of the domain wall formation recently discovered by scanning tunneling experiments\cite{Madhavan-2017} in Cu-intercalated 1T-TiSe$_2$.
 Still it is worth noticing that also in this case our phenomenological RRN model can capture and describe the rather filamentary structure of the metallic domain walls responsible for incommensuration in the CDW and superconductivity in this system.
-We also notice that a suitable choice of the temperature dependence of the resistance in the normal metallic regions also allows a very good description of the SC onset in MoS$_2$ on amorphous substrates \cite{Biscaras-2015}.
+We also notice that a suitable choice of the temperature dependence of the resistance in the normal metallic regions also allows a very good description of the onset of superconductivity in MoS$_2$ on amorphous substrates.\cite{Biscaras-2015}